trinhlehainam/Isekaijitaku/ansible/services/forgejo-rootless/BACKUP.md

 The backup process performs the following steps:

-1. Discovers running containers and obtains their IDs for reliable operations
+1. Stops all Forgejo services to ensure data consistency
-2. Stops the Forgejo container completely to avoid race conditions during backup
+2. Launches a dedicated Forgejo backup container that remains active only during the backup process
+3. Runs the Forgejo dump command in the backup container, storing the backup in the container's volume-mounted directory
-3. Backs up the PostgreSQL database using `pg_dump` with the custom format (-Fc)
+4. Backs up the PostgreSQL database using `pg_dump` with the custom format (-Fc)
-4. Creates a Forgejo data dump using the official `forgejo dump` command
-5. Copies the backup files from containers to the host system using container IDs
+5. Copies the backup files from containers to the host system using direct Docker copy commands
+6. Cleans up the temporary backup container after copying backup files
-6. Creates a backup report with component status information
+7. Creates a backup report with component status information
-7. Restarts services (in standard mode) or leaves them stopped (in update mode)
+8. Restarts services (in standard mode) or leaves them stopped (in update mode)
-8. Verifies service health after restart
+9. Verifies service health after restart

 ## Running Backups